“CERN: Life, the universe and everything,” published on PR Week, July 2014

 It is an enormous undertaking.
 Three thousand physicists and engineers from 182 institutions of 40 countries collaborated on the Large Hadron Collider, which was launched at long last in September 2008.

-Continue reading on PR Week.
-Published in June 2014.
+Continue reading on PR Week, a monthly magazine of the Haymarket Media Group, June 2014.
 Photo: in the tunnels of the Large Hadron Collider at CERN, Geneva, Switzerland. © Claudia Delpero, all rights reserved.